-Travelling abroad by car: what should you take along?
+Travelling abroad by car: what do you need to bring?

-1. Equipment in the car: what rules apply in Switzerland?
+1. Equipment in the car: what do you need in Switzerland?

 Breakdown triangle

-Emissions document (for vehicles without an on-board diagnostic system or OBD)
+Emissions document – for vehicles without an on-board diagnostic system (OBD)

-High-visibility vest and fire extinguisher are not mandatory.
-However, they are recommended as part of the equipment in the car.
-The same applies to a first-aid kit.
+A high-visibility vest and fire extinguisher are not mandatory in Switzerland, but are useful.
+The same applies to the first-aid kit.
 In some European countries, these are mandatory pieces of equipment.

 2. Is the CH sticker mandatory abroad?

-The dimensions for the CH sticker are prescribed by law and standardised: it must have an elliptical shape measuring 11.5 × 17.5cm with 8 × 4cm letters and a line thickness of 1cm.
+The dimensions for the CH sticker are prescribed by law and standardised (page not available in English).
+It must have an elliptical shape measuring 11.5 × 17.5 cm with 8 × 4 cm letters.
+The line thickness must be 1 cm.

 3. Equipment abroad: what belongs in the car?

-Before your holiday, find out about the regulations at your destination.
-The table below provides an overview of the mandatory equipment in selected European countries:
+Before your holiday, it pays to find out about the rules in place at your destination.
+The table below provides an overview of the mandatory equipment in a number of European countries:

 Country | Mandatory equipment |